-1. ADD and Addiction are both disease of inconsistent dopamine regulation in the brain.
-This means that people with ADHD are prone to “self medicate” this dopamine problem with certain behaviors (ie: adrenaline seeking) and other chemicals (like alcohol, opiates, & marijuana).
+1. ADD and addiction are both disease of inconsistent dopamine regulation in the brain.
+This means that people with ADHD are prone to “self-medicate” this dopamine problem with certain behaviors (ie: adrenaline seeking) and other chemicals (like alcohol, opiates, and marijuana).

 Dr. Shelia Woods was kind enough to share this with us.
 It is a list of the most common questions/answers she gets from parents.

 The following was written by Shelia Woods, PA

 Should I Treat My Child’s ADHD During Summer Break?